sbodapati/Epigenetic_Deep_Learning/README.md

 After running the above command once, you can start the environment with 'source activate deeplearning'

 Data Files:
+Element_name.txt
+- A list of the chromatin locations.
+Shape = 184665, 1

 Element_opn.txt
 - Chromatin openness data.
 Index = Chromatin position.
 Columns = Cell Types.
 Shape = 184665, 201
 - values = Measure of Chromatin openness